S corporations doing business in Oregon or receiving income from Oregon sources are required to file Form OR-20-S

 Income is from an Oregon source if it is derived from tangible or intangible property located in Oregon or any activity carried on in Oregon, whether intrastate, interstate, or foreign commerce.
 There is no minimum tax for a corporate income tax filer.

 All returns are due on or before the 15th day of the month following the due date of your federal corporation return (April 15 for calendar-year taxpayers).
 When the 15th falls on a Saturday, Sunday or legal holiday, the due date is the next business day.
+The Oregon extension due date is the 15th day of the month following the federal extension’s due date.

 When you file your first Oregon S corporation return, include a copy of your federal S corporation election, federal Form 2553.
 Oregon uses the election made for federal purposes.

 If your tax due is $500 or more, you may be required to make estimated tax payments.
-See Estimated tax payments for more information.
+See Estimated tax payments

 To amend your Oregon S corporation excise or income tax return, use the form for the tax year you’re amending and check the "Amended" box on the front of the return.
-See the Form OR-20-S
+See the Form OR-20-S instructions

 Shareholder tax returns